Hyperbolic models of transitive topologically Anosov flows in dimension three: Construction of the hyperbolic models

-\begin{proof} In coordinates \eqref{normal_coordinates_section_5} the map $\varphi$ consists in apply a twist map, supported on the annuli $A_{in}^1$ or $A_{in}^4$ depending on the signature of the linking number.
-This assumption will be important in \ref{subsection_smooth_model_is_equivalent} for the purpose of constructing a Birkhoff section.
-Along this proof we will stay in the case $m<0$ and $\textsl{supp}(\varphi)=A_{in}^1$, being analogous the other one.
+\begin{proof} In coordinates \eqref{normal_coordinates_section_5} the map $\varphi$ consists in apply a twist map, supported on the annuli $A_\mathrm{in}^1$ or $A_\mathrm{in}^4$ depending on the signature of the multiplicity.
+This assumption is important at Subsection \ref{subsection_smooth_model_is_equivalent} for the purpose of constructing a Birkhoff section.
+Along the present section, we stay in the case $m<0$ and $\textsl{supp}(\varphi)=A_\mathrm{in}^1$, being analogous the other one.